Kasımpaşa S.K.: Presidential history

 Note: Reliable records for the club’s early years are scarce; the list begins with the earliest verifiable presidencies.

 Ownership

 Kasımpaşa S.K. is operated by Kasımpaşa Sportif Faaliyetler A.Ş. (a Turkish joint-stock company, Anonim Şirket), as listed by the Turkish Football Federation.

-Control of the club has been held by businessman Turgay Ciner and the Ciner Group since October 2011, when a majority stake was acquired.
-Ciner Group lists Kasımpaşa among its sports properties and provides the club’s facilities and contact information within the group portfolio.
+Control of the club was being held by businessman Turgay Ciner and the Ciner Group since October 2011, until 2025.

-The club president (board chair) is Mehmet Fatih Saraç; appointments to the board are made under the articles of Kasımpaşa Sportif Faaliyetler A.Ş., and are published by the club.
+The club president (board chair) was Mehmet Fatih Saraç; appointments to the board are made under the articles of Kasımpaşa Sportif Faaliyetler A.Ş., and are published by the club.

+In late 2025, Kasımpaşa S.K. was placed under the management of the Savings Deposit Insurance Fund of Turkey (TMSF) following a legal investigation involving the Ciner Group and Can Holding.
+Following a period of government administration, the club was sold in February 2026.
+The shares were acquired by Kazancı Holding, led by Cemil Kazancı, which officially concluded the TMSF's management of the club on 4 February 2026.